 The Inherent Recycled Content of Today’s Steel

-This instructive paper, published by the Steel Recycling Institute, provides an overview of the methods used to produce steel in North America today, and describes steel’s inherent recycled content.
-Though its facts and statistics are specific to the North American market place, it provides valuable information on today’s steel recycling practices.
+This instructive paper, published by the American Iron and Steel Institute, provides an overview of the methods used to produce steel in North America today, and describes steel’s inherent recycled content.
+Though its facts and statistics are specific to the North American marketplace, it provides valuable information on today’s steel recycling practices.

 Many are surprised to learn that steel is the world’s, as well as North America’s, most recycled material, and in the United States alone, almost 73 million tons of steel were recycled or exported for recycling in 2006.
 This is done for economic as well as environmental reasons.
 It is always cheaper to recycle steel than to mine virgin ore and move it through the process of making new steel.
 However, it should also be clearly understood that many steel applications are durables, and even though two out of every three pounds of new steel are produced from old steel, the fact that cars, appliances, and bridges last a long time makes it necessary to continue to mine virgin ore to supplement the production of new steel.